LogtalkDotOrg/logtalk3/library/all.md

 Loading
 -------

-The `all_loader.lgt` file will load all the library entities (with the exception of the large Unicode data files) loaded by the other loader
+The `all_loader.lgt` file will load all the library entities (except for the large Unicode data files) loaded by the other loader files:
-files:

 	| ?- logtalk_load(library(all_loader)).